htet75/User_Thread_Library/REPORT.md

 ### Semaphore testing
 Initial testing was done using the **sem_(simple/count/buffer/prime).x** apps alongside small testing cases to ensure the internal count and queues associated with the semaphores were properly functioning.
+Furthremore, **sem_corner.x** apps uses a shared semaphore to test multithreading.
+ThreadA first grabbed the semaphore at a count of 0 and threadB released the semaphore, then threadC grabbed the semaphore.
+However, threadA receives the semaphore first since it is in the waiting list and then threadC receives the semaphore afterwards.

 ## Preemption Implementation
 Preemption allows our library to take control of any thread without requiring the user to yield.
 This is mainly done by leveraging the **SIGVTALRM** signal and setting up an internal timer to trigger the signal at a rate of 100 Hz.
-Everything the signal is called, the currently running thread is yielded to allow for the next oldest thread in the `thread_queue` to run.
+Everytime the signal is called, the currently running thread is yielded to allow for the next oldest thread in the `thread_queue` to run.
 The library will store the previous action and timers of the associated signal before running and will restore the configurations after the library exits.